You are here

 Category B (including top-up payees, p/t reservists incapacitated for reserve service only etc.)

-See section 4.10 and 4.11 of the Incapacity procedures manual for more detailed guidance.
+See section 4.10 of the Incapacity procedures manual for more detailed guidance.

 2.6.1 Qualifications of those persons certifying incapacity